 On October 15, 2021, Dr. Seshadri was appointed President, Chief Executive Officer, and Director.
-In his new role as President and Chief Executive Officer, Dr. Seshadri receives an annual base salary of \$500,000 and will be eligible for an annual discretionary bonus with a target of 50% of his annual base salary.
-In connection with his appointment to President and Chief Executive Officer, Dr. Seshadri was granted 2,000 shares of restricted stock and options to purchase 12,000 shares of common stock of the Company.
+In his new role as President and Chief Executive Officer, Dr. Seshadri was initially entitled to receive an annual base salary of \$500,000 (which has been subsequently increased as described above) and is eligible for an annual discretionary bonus with a target of 50% of his annual base salary.
+In connection with his appointment to President and Chief Executive Officer, Dr. Seshadri was granted 2,000 shares of restricted stock and options to purchase 12,000 shares of Common Stock.
 The options vest 25% on the one-year anniversary of the grant date and the remaining 75% vest in 36 equal monthly installments thereafter.
 The restricted stock will vest 25% on the one-year anniversary of the grant date and the remaining 75% vest in equal annual installments over the following 36 months.
 Dr. Seshadri is eligible to participate in all employee benefit plans that the Company may establish for similarly situated employees, if and to the extent he is eligible pursuant to the terms of such plans and Company policies, which may be modified by the Company at its discretion.

 Under the terms of his employment agreement dated October 6, 2021, Dr. Seshadri and the Company may each terminate Dr. Seshadri's employment for any reason upon written notice to the other party.
-If Dr. Seshadri's employment is terminated by the Company other than for Cause, or by Dr. Seshadri for Good Reason (as each term is defined in his employment agreement), Dr. Seshadri will be entitled to (i) a payment equal to the sum of his base salary plus his target annual bonus opportunity, (ii) payment equal to the cost of the premium for his health coverage under the Company's health plan for him and his dependents for the twelve-month period following his termination date, (iii) a pro-rata bonus for the year of termination and (iv) accelerated vesting equivalent to 12 months of continued employment from the Termination Date (disregarding such termination for such purpose) with respect to all unvested equity and any other long-term incentive awards granted to Dr. Seshadri's execution and nonrevocation of a release of claims in favor of the Company and its affiliates.
+If Dr. Seshadri's employment is terminated by the Company other than for Cause, or by Dr. Seshadri for Good Reason (as each term is defined in his employment agreement), Dr. Seshadri will be entitled to (i) a payment equal to the sum of his base salary plus his target annual bonus opportunity, (ii) payment equal to the cost of the premium for his health coverage under the Company's health plan for him and his dependents for the 12-month period following his termination date, (iii) a prorata bonus for the year of termination and (iv) accelerated vesting equivalent to 12 months of continued employment from the Termination Date (disregarding such termination for such purpose) with respect to all unvested equity and any other long-term incentive awards granted to Dr. Seshadri and then outstanding on the Termination Date.
+The Company's obligations in the preceding sentence are conditioned upon, among other things, Dr. Seshadri's execution and nonrevocation of a release of claims in favor of the Company and its affiliates.